Volunteer with Harvest Sacramento

 This is a group that consistently meets to work on special areas of the farm, providing an opportunity to build personal knowledge and skills.
 Every Wednesday morning we meet at the American River Ranch from 9 a.m. to 12 p.m. (during the summer season we meet from 8 a.m.- 11 a.m.).
-Each season, we will hold an orientation to introduce participants to upcoming activities.
 Activities will include native plants, culinary and medicinal herbs, mother-garden maintenance, and greenhouse production.

 "I know so much more about gardening and I know that it's okay to make mistakes. ('Let's just see what happens') I adore the folks who've participated with me and appreciate their independent knowledge.
 I feel like I've made lifelong friends and have gotten a great education!" - Suzanne Streater

 Join the Culinary Arts Team